-Certain amounts in the 2012 financial statements have been reclassified to conform to the 2013 presentation.
-These reclassifications have no effect on the previously reported financial statements.
+Certain amounts in the 2013 financial statements have been reclassified to conform to the 2014 presentation.
+These reclassifications have no effect on the previously reported change in net assets.

 2. Accounts Receivable

 Accounts receivable consist of the following at December 31: